seasky2/seasky2/README.md

 I'm Jean from Sao Jose do Rio Preto, Brazil.

-• 💼 I’m working as IT Analyst, seeking carrer migration to developer.<br>
+• 💼 I’m working as SAP Functional Analyst in V360, but also learning development.<br>
 • 📚​ I’m currently learning Python.<br>
 • 🎮​ In my free time I like to play MMORPGs and DIY home stuff listening metal.<br>